KaranAnchan/Transformers_Pytorch/README.md

 Our Transformer model includes the following key components:

-1. **Input Embeddings**: Converts token indices to dense vectors.
+1. **🔤 Input Embeddings**: These transform token indices into dense vectors, facilitating the model's understanding of textual input.

-2. **Positional Encoding**: Adds positional information to embeddings, helping the model understand the order of tokens.
+2. **📍 Positional Encoding**: By imbuing embeddings with positional information, this component ensures the model comprehends the sequential order of tokens within the input.

-3. **Multi-Head Self-Attention**: Allows the model to focus on different parts of the input sequence.
+3. **🎭 Multi-Head Self-Attention**: Enabling nuanced focus across diverse segments of the input sequence, this mechanism enhances the model's ability to discern context.

-4. **Feed-Forward Neural Network**: Introduces non-linearity and complexity to the model.
+4. **💥 Feed-Forward Neural Network**: Infusing the model with non-linearity and intricacy, this network contributes to its capacity for sophisticated computations.

-5. **Encoder and Decoder Layers**: Stacks of attention and feed-forward layers for complex representations.
+5. **🔁 Encoder and Decoder Layers**: Constituting stacks of attention and feed-forward layers, these elements play a pivotal role in constructing intricate representations of input data.

-6. **Output Linear Layer**: Maps the decoder output to the target vocabulary size.
+6. **🎯 Output Linear Layer**: Responsible for the final stage of transformation, this layer maps the decoder's output to match the size of the target vocabulary, ensuring alignment with desired linguistic outcomes.

 ### 📊 Visualization